Make the most of your time in Nunavut by getting around like a seasoned traveler.

 Flying from one spot to another may increase the budget of a trip significantly, but shrewd travelers can take advantage of cost-saving programs when booking flights to and within Nunavut.
 Outfitting and expedition companies that are partnered with Travel Nunavut (click here for a full list of partner organizations) offer flight discounts, so it’s prudent to speak to a guide or information counselor before purchasing plane tickets.
 For those who have been saving up, cashing in collected air travel points is one way to save on flights.
 Another option is Canadian North’s Arctic Air Pass program, which allows travelers to purchase coupons for flights in either the western or eastern region of Nunavut.
 Each coupon is good for one leg of the trip, allowing travelers to create a customized adventure between several communities, with relatively few scheduling restrictions and for a fraction of the cost of regular airfare.

-First Air, Canadian North, and Calm Air are the three main airlines which serve travelers looking to explore the Arctic.
+Canadian North and Calm Air are the main airlines which serve travelers looking to explore the Arctic.
 Both First Air and Canadian North provide the utmost in sky-bound comfort: ample legroom, hot meals, complimentary wine and coffees, and warm hand towels will ensure your flight is a most enjoyable first step on your journey.
 Calm Air, which mainly serves the Kivalliq region (the territory west of the Hudson Bay), provides efficient and comfortable flights, with seating designated on a first-come, first-served basis upon boarding the plane.

 Photo Credit: Christian Kimber